 Indianapolis, IN 46226

 SMART Recovery Meetings

 SMART Recovery meetings don’t require faith.
-The main authority for the SMART Recovery non-profit organization is scientific knowledge and the reliance on rational thoughts and behaviors.
+The main authority for the SMART Recovery non-profit organization is scientific knowledge and reliance on rational thoughts and behaviors.
 SMART is an acronym for Self-Management and Addiction Recovery Training.
-SMART operates from a four point program.
+SMART operates from a four-point program.

 - Maintain the motivation to remain in treatment.

 - Cope with the behaviors, thoughts and emotions that contribute to the illness.

 - Find a balance between momentary urges and long-term goals.

 SMART Recovery doesn’t offer sponsors or encourage terms like alcoholic or addict.
 Members discuss their experiences instead of presenting testimonials.
 If you’re intrigued about SMART Recovery, get in touch with the facilitator before attending a meeting to ensure the group is appropriate for your needs.

 Main Street Christian Church